This is a fully integrated programme between Law and French. You will study the Law of Northern Ireland as well as aspects of French Law.

 Matthew Carson, LLB Law with Language Student

 Course Content The degree offers students the opportunity to study the modules required for the academic stage of legal qualification.
 In addition, students are offered the opportunity to explore their interests in final year with modules offered that allow them to specialise in a particular area, or simply receive a more rounded sense of what ‘law’ is.
 Many of these modules consider law and law-like interactions on a local, national and international level.
-Students spend the 3rd academic year studying French at a university in France or Belgium.
+Students spend the third academic year studying French at a university in France or Belgium.
 Stage 1 • French 1 - This module aims to consolidate and develop the students existing written and oral language skills and knowledge of French and Francophone culture, equip them with professional and employability skills and prepare them to go further in the study of French.

 • Legal Methods and Skills - Legal Methods and Skills, as its title makes clear, is designed to introduce students to legal craft—specifically, the craft of case-handling.
 The course provides students with a staged introduction to case-handling, taking them from the basics of navigation and description, to more advanced skills such as written and oral argument.
 In so doing, the course also addresses a key question: what is law?
 Specifically, is law’s essence to be found in its form, its function(s), its key actors and institutions, in some combination of these, or in some other way?

 • Constitutional & Administrative Law - Introduces students to the basic institutions and principles of the constitution of the United Kingdom.
 Examines these institutions and principles in their wider philosophical, historical and political contexts.
 Introduces a comparative dimension to enable the distinctive features of the constitution to be better understood.
 Covers the different levels of governance including central government, devolved administrations and supranational institutions and explores the role of non-state actors in the development and workings of the constitution.